-The School Board finds it important that the tragic situation of student suicide be openly addressed and that staff, students and parents/guardians be made aware of warning signs and procedures by which they may help prevent student suicide.
+The School Board finds it important that the tragic situation of adolescent student suicide be openly addressed and that staff, students and parents/guardians be made aware of warning signs and procedures by which they may help suicidal students at this especially vulnerable age. prevent student suicide.

 The Board recognizes that all suicide threats must be taken seriously.
 The Superintendent or designee shall provide appropriate staff members with procedures for intervening in low-risk and in high-risk crisis situations.
-These procedures shall include guidelines by which staff members may assess the seriousness of a student's risk for suicide and develop an appropriate intervention plan to better serve the student and preserve safety.
+These procedures shall include guidelines by which staff members may assess the seriousness of a student's risk for suicide and and develop an appropriate intervention plan to better serve the student and preserve safety."

-The Board believes that school staff, students and parents/guardians all can contribute significantly towards the prevention of student suicide.
-The district shall make available suicide prevention training for each of these segments of the school community.
+The Board believes that school staff, students and parents/guardians all can contribute significantly towards the prevention of adolescent student suicide.
+The district shall make available suicide prevention training for each of these segments of the school community using the Threat Assessment and Intervention Tool.